We've all been there -- you get out in the hot sun, or play a sport and you come back all sweaty.

 Hint: Do not use both ammonia and vinegar, just choose one, because if you combine them they will neutralize each other's stain fighting characteristics.

-Make sure if you choose ammonia that you test, in an inconspicuous location, for color fastness on your upholstery.
-(Click here for more information on how to clean upholstery.)
+Make sure if you choose ammonia that you test, in an inconspicuous location, for colorfastness on your upholstery.

-Step 2: Using this solution, sponge the stains caused by sweat with a clean white cloth.
+Step 2: Using this solution, sponge the spots or marks with a clean white cloth.

-Step 3: Next, blot at the stain until the liquid is absorbed.
+Step 3: Next, blot at the spot until the liquid is absorbed.

-Step 4: Repeat steps 2-3 until the sweat stain is removed from the upholstery.
+Step 4: Repeat steps 2-3 until the stain is removed from the upholstery.

-Step 5: Now that the stain is removed you should get plain cold water and a new white cloth and sponge the area to remove the cleaning solution, and then blot dry.
+Step 5: Now that the spot is removed you should get plain cold water and a new white cloth and sponge the area to remove the cleaning solution, and then blot dry.

 Hint: Be sure to get the upholstery only as wet as necessary to remove the stain.